 What is effort reporting?

 Effort reporting is the process of confirming that an employee's payroll distribution reflects a reasonable estimate of the employee's actual effort on all institutional activities.
 It assures a sponsor that 1) the sponsor only paid for the amount of effort that directly benefited the project and 2) the employee met his or her effort commitment to the project.
 Effort reporting is also the method for recording personnel expenses that are being used to meet a match/cost share requirement.
 The University of Nevada, Reno utilizes a web-based program, Effort Reporting System (ERS), to review and certify effort.

-If you have questions about effort reporting or would like to schedule a training session, please contact:
+If you have questions about effort reporting or would like to register for a training, please contact:

 Research Compliance Program Manager